econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/sparrowstonewallx2_03.png)

-Once the transaction is broadcast, you will receive a a green check mark.
+Once the transaction is broadcast, you will receive a green check mark.

 ![](assets/sparrowstonewallx2_04.png)